Best Adjustable Beds of 2023: Reviews and Buyer’s Guide

 It may seem obvious that back sleepers can greatly benefit from an adjustable bed, but what about side and stomach sleepers?
 It may seem unusual for side and stomach sleepers to use an adjustable bed, but they can be comfortable for these sleeping positions, too.

 When it comes to side sleepers, they can greatly benefit from the head articulation feature of these beds.
-When you sleep on your side, most of the pressure is put on your hips and shoulders— resulting in hip pain and pressure points.
+When you sleep on your side, most of the pressure is put on your hips and shoulders— which can result in hip pain and increased pressure on points of your body.
 Having the option to angle your head helps ease pressure in those areas and allows you to rest in a more relaxed position.
 Often, side sleepers can find their most comfortable sleeping position by toying around with the head and foot articulation feature of their beds.

 Health Benefits of Adjustable Beds